The Amazing Race 37: Critical response

 The Amazing Race 37 received positive reviews with praise directed at the season of surprises theming.
 Andy Dehnart of reality blurred called it "a very strong and entertaining Amazing Race season."
 Madalyn Carter of Collider wrote that "Season 37 of The Amazing Race is already being regarded as one of the best seasons of the iconic globe-trotting series yet, with many fans noting how this season feels like the old-school The Amazing Race that they initially fell in love with."
 Sakshi Singh of FandomWire wrote that this season brought back the thrill present within older seasons.
 Gouri Maheshwari of Soap Central wrote "The Amazing Races 37th season has already established itself as one of the most exciting in the program's history.
 Dustin Rowles of Pajiba wrote, "I'd be remiss if I didn't acknowledge what a terrific season this was.
 Season 37, unlike the last couple of cycles, didn't feel like 60-minute episodes stretched to 90; it was clearly designed for that longer runtime.
 And it worked.
 The pacing felt organic, and the cast was fantastic."

+Reception of Jonathan Towns

-The season did face controversy for Jonathan's treatment towards his wife, Ana.
+The season did face criticism for Jonathan's treatment towards his wife, Ana.
 Jonathan himself addressed his behavior towards Ana on their YouTube channel, acknowledging that his behavior was inexcusable.
 He further clarified that he was diagnosed with autism spectrum disorder after filming.
+On March 4, 2026, the Towns filed a defamation lawsuit against Paramount, CBS, ABC Signature, and Jerry Bruckheimer Films for their depiction on the season seeking $8 million, a re-edit of the season with disclaimers of Jonathan's autism diagnosis, and a public apology.